 An oversupply of drilling rigs in the offshore drilling market has resulted in numerous rigs being idled and, in some cases, retired and/or scrapped over the past several years.
 We evaluate our property and equipment for impairment whenever changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 We have incurred impairment charges in the past, and may incur additional impairment charges in the future related to the carrying value of our drilling rigs.
 Impairment write-offs could result if, for example, any of our rigs become obsolete or commercially less desirable due to changes in technology, market demand or market expectations or their carrying values become excessive due to the condition of the rig, cold stacking the rig, the expectation of cold stacking the rig in the near future, a decision to retire or scrap the rig, or spending in excess of budget on a newbuild, construction project, reactivation or major rig upgrade.
 We utilize an undiscounted probability-weighted cash flow analysis in testing an asset for potential impairment, reflecting management's assumptions and estimates regarding the appropriate risk-adjusted dayrate by rig, future industry conditions and operations and other factors.
 Asset impairment evaluations are, by their nature, highly subjective.
-The use of different estimates and assumptions could result in materially different carrying values of our assets, which could impact the need to record an impairment losses aggregating \$2.9 billion.
-Historically, the longer a drilling rig remains cold stacked, the higher the cost of reactivation and, depending on the age, technological obsolescence and condition of the rig, impairments.
+The use of different estimates and assumptions could result in materially different carrying values of our assets, which could impact the need to record an impairment charge and the amount of any charge taken.
+From 2012 to the date of this report, we have retired and sold 39 drilling rigs and recorded impairment losses aggregating \$2.9 billion.
+Historically, the longer a drilling rig remains cold stacked, the higher the cost of reactivation and, depending on the age, technological obsolescence and condition of the rig, the lower the likelihood that the rig will be reactivated at a future date.
+The current oversupply of rigs in our industry heightens the risk of future rig impairments.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Estimates - Property, Plant and Equipment" in Item 7 of this report and Note 5 "Asset Impairments" to our Consolidated Financial Statements in Item 8 of this report.